Pppp1116/content-license-policy/README.md

 - Violations can result in **immediate termination of rights, bans, takedowns, and claims for damages**.
 - Any dispute is governed by the laws and courts of **Lisbon, Portugal**.

+The TL;DR is for convenience only.
+In case of conflict, the full Policy below controls.

 ---

 ## 1. Definitions

 For the purposes of this Policy:

+- **Owner**:
+  The individual who owns and administers:
-- **Owner**: The person controlling this project and repository, identified publicly as **“Pppp1116”**.
+  - this GitHub repository; and
+  - the Discord server **“The PCs Secret”**,
+  and who is publicly identified by the handle **“Pppp1116”** on both GitHub and Discord.
+  References to the Owner include any future legal entity that may lawfully assume ownership of the Project.

+- **Project**:
-- **Project**: This repository and its associated content, including scripts, docs, guides, issues, discussions, and any related materials.
+  This repository and its associated content, including scripts, documentation, guides, issues, discussions, and any related materials.

-- **Official Discord**: The associated Discord server and its channels, messages, attachments, and files:
+- **Official Discord**:
+  The associated Discord server and its channels, messages, attachments, and files:
   - Server name: **“The PCs Secret”**
   - Invite link: `https://discord.gg/avxB63dY2T`

+- **Content**:
-- **Content**: Any text, code, configuration, registry keys, values, comments, documentation, images, or other material created or shared by the Owner or within the Project/Official Discord.
+  Any text, code, configuration, registry keys, values, comments, documentation, images, files, or other material created or shared by the Owner or within the Project / Official Discord, whether past, present, or future, and in any format or medium (including archives, screenshots, exports, and forks).

-- **Owner Content**: Content originally created or curated by the Owner.
+- **Owner Content**:
+  Content originally created, curated, or expressly published by the Owner.

-- **Member Content**: Content posted by other users (members) in the Official Discord or contributed to the repository.
+- **Member Content**:
+  Content posted by other users (members) in the Official Discord or contributed to the repository (e.g., via issues, pull requests, or discussions).

+- **You / User / Licensee**:
+  Any individual, group, organization, or legal entity that accesses, uses, copies, distributes, or otherwise interacts with the Content.

-- **Non-Commercial Use**: Use that complies with Section 2.2 below.
+- **Non-Commercial Use**:
+  Use that complies fully with Section 2.2.

-- **Substantial Use**: Use that goes beyond small quotations, as described in Section 5.
+- **Substantial Use**:
+  Use that goes beyond small quotations as described in Section 5.

+- **Interpretation of “including”**:
+  Where this Policy uses phrases such as “includes”, “including”, or “for example”, such lists are illustrative and **not exhaustive**.
+Similar behaviors or uses that have the same practical effect are covered even if not explicitly listed.

+- **Capacity**:
+  By using the Content, you represent that you have the legal capacity to enter into binding agreements in your jurisdiction, or that you have obtained any necessary consent from a parent or legal guardian.

 ---